 Finally, on the top of the Mediterranean Diet Pyramid, almost inaccessible shelf, they have placed products, which should be eaten even less often than all other food.
 The fifth layer recommends limiting the intake of red meat including processed meats as well as sweets and desserts.
 These foods are considered less healthy and should be consumed sparingly.

 Lokkum, Tiramisu, Crema Catalana, Macarons, Fougasse Monegasque, Baklava, Soutzoukos, Kanafeh, Halva… It seems the Mediterranean diet has been reinvented at Harvard.
-Mediterranean people would never hide these desserts that far!
+Mediterranean people would never hide these incredibly delicious desserts that far!

 Red meat is not recommended to be included in the diet more than once a week.
 In Sardinia, where a large number of centenarians live, peasants traditionally ate meat just a few times a year.
 Italian-American physiologist Valter Longo studied the phenomenon of local longevity using the latest technology.
 In his opinion, the main thing is not to overeat animal protein, the breakdown products of which activate DNA damage in the body, bringing the development of cancer closer.